 CFDs also provide leverage, allowing traders to open positions with a smaller upfront investment compared to the full contract value.
 Additionally, some brokers offer mini contracts, which are a fraction of the size of standard contracts—often one-tenth—making it easier for smaller traders to participate in commodity markets.

-How commodities are priced
+How Commodities are priced?

 Pricing commodities differs significantly from shares, indices, or forex.
 Each commodity has its own pricing unit; for example, Brent crude oil is priced per barrel, while gold is measured per troy ounce.
 When trading CFDs, traders focus on price movements rather than units and currency conversions, although it remains crucial to understand the contract value for each commodity.